carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->

-Carbon repositories follow three basic principles:
+Carbon repositories follow a few basic principles:

+- Development directly on the `trunk` branch and revert to green
-- Always use pull requests, rather than directly pushing to the main branch
+- Always use pull requests, rather than pushing directly
-- Commit small, incremental changes to optimize for review, continuous integration, and bisection
+- Changes should be small, incremental, and review-optimized
 - Linear history through [rebasing](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#rebase-and-merge-your-pull-request-commits)
   or